cmaddox12/Carnegie-Concert-2017/_program/2017-07-25-sdg-mix-life-on-land.md

 title: SDG Mix - Life on Land
 artist: 'William Bolcom, Andre Hajdu, & Ronen Shapira'
 ---
-Dance choreographed by Gloria Benedikt and Mimmo Miccolis, to a short piece inspired by the 17 Sustainable Development Goals.
+A question choreographed by Gloria Benedikt and Mimmo Miccolis, in relation to the 17 Sustainable Development Goals.